wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Order existing and added fields
 * Configure required status
-* Add new fields (support for date, time, text, textarea, number and select.
-Select fields can be configured to display as dropdown selects, radios or checkboxes)
+* Add new fields (support for date, time, text (email, password, etc.), textarea, number (simple or as ranges) and selections.
+Selections can be configured to display as dropdown and muliple selects, radio buttons or checkboxes)
 * Decide if data captured from a custom field will be shown in the order within the administration and in emails and customer order pages like receipts
 * Add confirmation fields for passwords and emails and other fields to oblige the user to validate his input repeating it
 * Define labels and placeholders